Alabama Books: The Best Books Set in the Cotton State

 Thanks to her grandmother’s friend and a very charming contractor, Sara finds it easier than she expected to slip back into life in Alabama.
 But when an opportunistic land developer threatens to seize The Hideaway, she’s forced to decide whether to stay and fight for the people she’s grown to love, or to return to her easy, but solitary, life back in New Orleans.

-Some readers call this Southern Fiction bit predictable, but most agree that it’s both wholesome and enjoyable, with Hallmark-movie vibes.
+Some readers call this Southern Fiction a bit predictable, but most agree that it’s both wholesome and enjoyable, with Hallmark-movie vibes.

-Lauren Denton has written a number of highly-rated novels set in Alabama.
+Lauren Denton has written a number of highly rated novels set in Alabama.
 We recommend also considering The One You’re With (set in suburban Mobile), The Summer House (set on the Gulf Coast), and Hurricane Season (set on an Alabama dairy farm).

 Book Girls’ Readers Rate This Book